richgieg/TournamentResults/README.md

 project.
 The VM image is automatically fetched by Vagrant when the VM is powered up the first time.
 The VM comes preconfigured with Python and PostgreSQL.
 The steps for installing Vagrant vary depending on your operating system.
-You can find the installers for many operating systems [here](https://www.vagrantup.com/downloads.html).
+You can find the installer for many operating systems [here](https://www.vagrantup.com/downloads.html).

 If you happen to be using Ubuntu 15.04 (as I did for this project), you can try